ブログ

 All PSEs must also take appropriate steps to verify that users meet the respective platform’s age requirements, which includes to confirm that the child is above the minimum age (3 years) and falls within the appropriate Age Range Classification.

-Further, when an account registration requires for the use of the respective platform, it may only be permitted with the following conditions:
+Further, when an account registration is required for the use of the respective platform, it may only be permitted with the following conditions:

 (i) for Children under 13 years old - they may create an account related to products, services or features that are specifically designed for Children and classified as low-risk with obtaining parental consent;